zacanger/niddesa/text/chinese/cullaniddesa/02-google.md

      "You should not be greedy in desire, your mind should not be muddy,

-       is a skillful person of all dharma, and the monk should march with thought. "
+       is a skillful person of all dhamma, and the monk should march with thought. "

 At the same time as the verse ends, for those who live with the same intention, same endeavor, same intention, and same dwelling place as the Brahman, the distant dust and dhamma eyes of thousands of living things arise: "Any collection of dhammas is an extinction."
 The mind of a brahmin is free from all defilements by not clinging.
-Along with reaching the realm of Arahant, sheepskin clothing, knotted hair, bark clothing, sticks, long-mouthed water bottles, hair and beards disappeared, becoming bald, robes, cloth clothes, overcoats, bowls, and clothes.
+Along with reaching the realm of Arahat, sheepskin clothing, knotted hair, bark clothing, sticks, long-mouthed water bottles, hair and beards disappeared, becoming bald, robes, cloth clothes, overcoats, bowls, and clothes.
 Respect the Blessed One, sit down: "Dade!
 The Blessed One is my